trueauracoral/GreaseMonkey-Redirect/README.md

 - [Librarian](https://codeberg.org/librarian/librarian), a libre frontend to Odysee.
 - [Bibliogram](https://sr.ht/~cadence/bibliogram/), a libre frontend to Instagram. **(Bibliogram is abandoned)**
 - [BiblioReads](https://codeberg.org/nesaku/BiblioReads), a libre frontend to Goodreads.
-- [SimplyTranslate](https://codeberg.org/SimpleWeb/SimplyTranslate-Web), a libre frontend to Google Translate and other translation SaaSS.
+- [SimplyTranslate](https://codeberg.org/ManeraKai/simplytranslate), a libre frontend to Google Translate and other translation SaaSS.
+- [LingvaTranslate](https://github.com/thedaviddelta/lingva-translate), a libre frontend to Google Translate.
 - [ProxiTok](https://github.com/pablouser1/ProxiTok), a libre frontend to TikTok.
 - [Rimgo](https://codeberg.org/video-prize-ranch/rimgo), a libre frontend to Imgur.
 - [Scribe](https://git.sr.ht/~edwardloveall/scribe), a libre frontend to Medium websites.
 - [Quetre](https://github.com/zyachel/quetre), a libre frontend to Quora.
+- [Libremdb](https://github.com/zyachel/libremdb), a libre frontend to IMDB.

 # Scripts here?
 These aim to acheive what something like Privacy-Redirect/Libredirect does.
 All these do is change your URL's domain to a different one.